Chia-Mine/clvm-js/README.md

 async function main(){
   var clvm = require("clvm");

-  // 'clvm.initialization()' here is not required
+  // 'clvm.initialize()' here is not required
   // if you're so sure it never calls 'pubkey_for_exp' or 'point_add' operation.
   // When one of those operations is called without prior 'clvm.initialize()'
   // it will raise an Error.